rocket-boots/Coords/README.md

 ### Coords

-Instantiate a new coordinates object with x and y values: `new Coords(x, y)`.
+- Instantiate a new coordinates object with x and y values: `new Coords(x, y)`.

-Examples:
+- See all the methods in https://github.com/rocket-boots/Coords/blob/master/src/Coords.js

+#### Examples

 ```javascript
 	import Coords from 'Coords.js';